What Is Clean Code? A Guide to Principles and Best Practices

 Why Is Clean Code Important?

-1. Readability and maintenance: Clean code prioritizes clarity, which makes reading, understanding, and modifying code easier.
+- Readability and maintenance: Following clean code practices and clean coding rules prioritizes clarity, which makes reading, understanding, and modifying code easier.
 Writing readable code reduces the time required to grasp the code's functionality, leading to faster development times.

-3. Debugging and issue resolution: Clean code is designed with clarity and simplicity, making it easier to locate and understand specific sections of the codebase.
-Clear structure, meaningful variable names, and well-defined functions make it easier to identify and resolve issues.
+- Debugging and issue resolution: Clean code is designed with clarity and simplicity in mind, making it easier to locate and understand specific sections of the codebase.
+Clear structure, meaningful variable names, and well-defined functions make it easier for developers to identify and resolve issues.
+Recent research even suggests that AI models struggle more with poorly structured code, making clean code practices essential not only for humans but also for AI-assisted development.

-4. Improved quality and reliability: Clean code prioritizes following established coding standards and writing well-structured code.
+- Improved quality and reliability: Clean code prioritizes adherence to established coding standards and well-structured code.
 This reduces the risk of introducing errors, leading to higher-quality and more reliable software down the line.

 Now that we understand why clean code is essential, let's delve into some best practices and principles to help you write clean code.